aogriffiths/jupyter-power-container/README.md

     from -> http://0.0.0.0:8888/?token=...
     to ---> http://localhost:8888/?token=...
     ```
-* For `permission denied` errors when running `.\run.bat` it may be to do with docker drive mount settings.
+* For `permission denied` errors when running `.\start.bat` it may be to do with docker drive mount settings.
 These can be reset via the windows docker setting screen and the "reset permissions" button.
 * For `Error starting userland proxy` errors try
     * stoping and deleting all running containers with
       ```